 Also, make sure that your firewalls allow the traffic that is necessary for both VPN and RADIUS communications to function correctly.

-Apart from having these server components in place, ensure that the client computers you configure to use VPN are running Windows 10 v 1607 or later.
-The Windows 10 VPN client is highly configurable and offers many options.
+Apart from having these server components in place, ensure that the client computers you configure to use VPN are running Windows 11/10.
+The Windows VPN client is highly configurable and offers many options.

 This guide is designed for deploying Always On VPN with the Remote Access server role on an on-premises organization network.
 Please do not attempt to deploy Remote Access on a virtual machine (VM) in Microsoft Azure.